Ramisoussi/Exchange_Semester_Projects/README.md

-During my academic exchange semester in Brussels, I worked on many projects in the different subjects I studied.
+During my Academic Exchange Semester in Brussels (Erasmus), I worked on many projects in the different subjects I studied.

 Most of these projects were in the areas of Artificial Intelligence and Machine Learning.